KennSugiyama/bumblebee-talks/2-phase/1-week.md

 - NAME - How does Sinatra handle DELETE and PUT routes?
 - NAME - What are the different HTTP methods?

-- NAME - What is an IP address?
 - Brian Wong - What is a port?

 - NAME - RACK